iAmMortos/jabref-2.1/README.md

 _**Taylor Lopez**, 12/6/2022_

-The code contained within this repository represents the a brief attempt at encountering, and working with legacy code.
+The code contained within this repository is a fork of an _old_ version of the _JabRef_ software, and represents the a brief attempt at encountering, and working with legacy code.

 All newly-written tests are in the `src.test.java` package.